 Besides music, Lucas Ball’s other interests include the effect Classical Greek civilisation has had on the modern world (the arts, science, politics, sport), playing tennis and long distance foot races - he ran the London Marathon in April 2015.

-Lucas Ball is a half-brother of the Royal Ballet (Covent Garden) dancer Mathew Ball.
+Lucas Ball is a half-brother of the Royal Ballet (Covent Garden) dancer Mathew Ball and the New Statesman journalist Jonny Ball.